Getting the Most Out of Your Business Blog

 “Companies that blog have 55% more website visitors.”

 Blogging is a biggie.
 This is where organizations usually need the most help and have the most questions.
 This is also the area of content marketing greeted with the most skepticism.
 A lot of business professionals and executives hear the word “blog” and immediately cringe.
 It has a negative connotation, conjuring images of tweens blogging about Bieber or hipsters blogging fake news stories.

 But we’re not talking about that kind of blog.
 In fact, you can do away with the name “blog” altogether if you want.
 Think about it instead as your “content publishing platform”.
-Whatever you want to call, having one is a necessity.
+Whatever you want to call it, having one is a necessity.
 There’s no better way to distribute original content online than by having a blog (or a content publishing platform).
 Every organization should have one.

 What organizations should have a blog?
 All of them.

 Blogs are one of your greatest content and SEO tools.

 Why Blogs Are So Important to Content Marketing

 The reason blogs are so important is they give your organization a huge SEO lift.
 Different blog posts will turn up in Google searches based on topics people are searching and they will lead people to your content and your business.
 Years after you publish a blog post, search engines will still be directing people to it if the post is keyword relevant.
 So definitely make blogging a top priority.

 Once you get your organization on board with blogging, a whole other can of questions springs open.
 The first question being—what do we blog about?
 The next question is usually how often should we blog?
 We’ll answer those questions today.
 We’ll also let you know how to maximize the effectiveness of your blog, and make it something people are drawn to read and share with friends.